Conforming Loan Limits in Orange County

 The conforming loan limit is the maximum mortgage amount eligible for purchase by Fannie Mae and Freddie Mac.
-In Orange County — a federally designated high-cost area at the national ceiling — the 2026 conforming limit for a single-unit property is $1,249,125.
+In Orange County — a federally designated high-cost area — the conforming limit is higher than the national baseline.
 Knowing where the limit sits determines whether your purchase falls under conventional conforming guidelines or requires jumbo financing, which carries different qualification standards.

 Schedule a ConsultationCompare all Orange County loan options

-Quick Answer: The 2026 conforming loan limit for a single-unit property in Orange County is $1,249,125 — the national high-cost ceiling set by the FHFA.
-The 2026 national baseline is $832,750.
-Any loan amount above $1,249,125 for a single-unit property in Orange County is classified as a jumbo loan and is not eligible for purchase by Fannie Mae or Freddie Mac.
-These limits were announced by the FHFA on November 25, 2025 and took effect January 1, 2026.
+Quick Answer: The 2026 conforming loan limit for a single-unit property in Orange County is $1,249,125.
+Orange County qualifies as a high-cost area under FHFA guidelines, which means its limit is higher than the national baseline of $832,750.
+Any loan amount above $1,249,125 for a single-unit property is classified as a jumbo loan and is not eligible for purchase by Fannie Mae or Freddie Mac.

 A conforming loan is a mortgage that meets the purchase guidelines established by Fannie Mae and Freddie Mac, the two government-sponsored enterprises (GSEs) that purchase mortgages from lenders.
 One of the primary conforming criteria is the loan amount — a mortgage must be at or below the conforming loan limit to be eligible for GSE purchase.